 Putting yourself in the position to get a good night’s rest is critical to staving off burnout.
 Without effective sleep, you’re not giving your body the chance to recover for the day ahead, putting you at risk of falling into a downward spiral.

-Results from our own Firstbeat Lifestyle Assessment have shown that cutting out that late evening glass of wine or unplugging from work emails late at night can boost the amount of recovery achieved during sleep.
+Results from our own Firstbeat measurements have shown that cutting out that late evening glass of wine or unplugging from work emails late at night can boost the amount of recovery achieved during sleep.

 You might also be interested in